60Hz vs. 120Hz TVs and Monitors: Does It Really Matter?

 Have you ever been watching a movie and noticed blurriness or a softer-looking image during a sequence with a lot of action?

-That’s motion blur, and it’s an issue for most LCD and OLED model screens.
+That’s motion blur, an issue for most LCD and OLED model screens.

-Some people don’t even notice motion blur, but it can be seriously irritating for others.
+Some people don’t notice motion blur, but it irritates others.

-So if you are someone who’s bothered by motion blur, or watch a lot of sports or movies with action, then upgrading to a 120Hz display could be worth it.
+If you are bothered by motion blur or watch a lot of sports or movies with action, upgrading to a 120Hz display is worth it.

 Beware Deceptive Marketing Terms When TV Shopping